oliviaklohr/rails-interview/app/views/welcome/index.html.md

 3. User
 4. Tenant

 A Question can have one or more answers, and can be private.
 Every Answer belongs to one question.
-Each Question has an asker (User), and each Answer has an answerer (User).
+Each Question and Answer is associated with the user who asked or provided it, respectively.

 A Tenant is a consumer of the API you are going to write.
 A db/seeds.rb file is included to preload the database with test data.

 ## You need to accomplish the following tasks:

 *   Add a RESTful, read-only API to allow consumers to retrieve Questions and Answers as JSON.
-The response should nest Answers inside their Question and include the id and name of the Question asker and Answer answerer.
+The response should nest Answers inside their Question and include the id and name of the Question asker and Answer provider.
 *   Don't return private Answers in the API response.
 *   Require every API request to include a valid Tenant API key, and return an HTTP code of your choice if the request does not include a valid key.
 *   Track API request counts per Tenant.